 Looking for the top places to groove your way into the New Year?
 Here are the top New Year parties and events in Paris you should be heading to.

-Bring 2019 to a close in style with Disneyland Paris's New Year's Eve party.
-Unlike other days, the theme park attractions will remain open until after midnight.
-Welcome 2020 with your favourite Disney characters, along with dance parties, fireworks, attractions and, of course, a classic Disney parade.
+Bring 2021 to a close in style with Disneyland Paris's New Year's Eve party.
+Unlike other days, the theme park attractions will remain open until after midnight (2 AM).
+Welcome 2022 with your favourite Disney characters, along with dance parties, fireworks, attractions and, of course, a classic Disney parade.

 Party like a Hollywood star and make memories of a lifetime with Triple M Tours' 5-Star, VIP New Year's Eve Celebration in Paris!
 Ring in the new decade with over 300,000 people, both local Parisians and tourists, on the fabulous Champs Elysees, complete with a champagne toast in true Parisian style.